-Can You Import Medicines Into Canada For Personal Use?
+Can You Import Medicines Into Canada for Personal Use?

-You are only allowed to bring FDA-approved medicines into Canada.
-However, there are certain exceptions when it comes to life-saving medicines.
+Importing medicines that are not available or approved in Canada can be harmful.
+Canada has strict rules followed by the Food and Drugs Act (1985).
+You are only allowed to bring medicines approved by regulatory bodies into Canada.
+However, there are certain exceptions when it comes to life-saving drugs.

-You are only allowed to bring medicines into Canada under the following circumstances-
+You are only allowed to bring medicines into Canada under the following circumstances:

 - If the medicine is generally not available in Canada.

-- If the medicine is needed to treat a serious life-threatening illness.
+- If the medicine is needed to treat a serious, life-threatening illness.

 What Can You Import?